 UCDOH provides free home lead inspections to anyone in the 12401 zip code.
-Landlords, tenants, or private home owners can contact us directly to schedule an appointment.
-Tenants receive $100 in free cleaning supplies when an inspection is performed inside their home.
+Landlords, tenants, or private homeowners can contact us directly to schedule an appointment.
+Tenants receive free cleaning supplies worth up to $75 when an inspection is performed inside their home.
 If lead hazards are found, wet cleaning will temporarily reduce the hazards until they can be remediated.

 Doctors, nurses or home visiting agencies also contact us to request inspections for their clients.
 In addition, free inspections are available everywhere in Ulster County for families whose child has an elevated blood lead level of 5-14 micrograms per deciliter of blood.

 These classes comply with the EPA Renovate Repair and Paint Rule.
 Classes are open to anyone performing work on older housing and schools; however, priority is given to owners of homes that have been identified as having lead hazards.
 The goal is to create a workforce that understands and uses lead-safe work practices to create healthy homes and a healthy community.